Cary Williams: Philadelphia Eagles

 On March 14, 2013, Williams signed with the Philadelphia Eagles to a three-year, $17 million deal, including $5.75 million guaranteed.
 Williams started all 32 games over 2 seasons with the Eagles, recording 126 tackles, 5 interceptions, 21 pass deflections, and a sack.
 After two seasons with the team, the Eagles released Williams on March 3, 2015.

 Seattle Seahawks

 On March 10, 2015, Williams signed with the Seattle Seahawks on a $18 million three-year contract, with $7 million guaranteed.

 In his first game with Seattle in Week 1 against the St. Louis Rams, Williams recorded 3 tackles, a sack, a forced fumble, a fumble recovery, and a touchdown in the 34–31 overtime loss.
 Williams struggled throughout the remainder of the season however, and on December 7, 2015, Williams was released after losing his starting job to DeShawn Shead in Week 12 against Pittsburgh.

 Williams finished his stint in Seattle with 46 tackles, 1 sack, 1 pass deflection, and 1 forced fumble.

 Washington Redskins

 On January 5, 2016, Williams signed with the Washington Redskins.

+Retirement

+On December 20, 2019, the Ravens announced that Williams would retire as a member of the organization.